Art-Sells/Arells/Build-Notes.md

 - Can only Dcd PK with P (from nv)… Do extensive research on this, see if can cd and dcd from json and without P.
 - Set up API (system) to log the date and times of Decoded price that was used of each pool and usdcOut/cbbtcOut from LPP to capture changes (offline/online versions) (including AUM from first wallet into the 2nd)
 - AWS KMS (envelope encryption) for P/K
-- and NEXT_PUBLIC for aws, change?
+- and NEXT_PUBLIC for AWS (change back then change back to AWS for local tests *always* in all APIs)

 ### Online:
 - chence .env variables to NEXT_PUBLIC